orbs-network/v3-git-book/orbs-lambda/writing-your-lambda-function.md

 Upon runtime, the backend process invokes your task function with the parameters above.

-As you can see, some of them are only relevant when bound to certain types of triggers.
+(As you can see, some parameters are only relevant when bound to certain types of triggers.)

 Example: